 A project of the Agroecological Transition Program for Building Resilient and Inclusive Agricultural Food Systems (TRANSITIONS)

 Involving farmers in the co-design of knowledge is a key principle of agroecology.
 If digital platforms are to be a major driver for scaling up agroecology, it is essential to support inclusive tool use and farmer co-design of practices to address LMICs’ needs.
-Therefore, the ATDT Project will evaluate how farmers benefit from using improved digital tools and their potential to generate large-scale impacts for climate-informed agroecology (figure 1).
+Therefore, the ATDT Project will evaluate how farmers benefit from using improved digital tools and their potential to generate large-scale impacts for climate-informed agroecology (Figure 1).

-Activities and outputs
+Activities & outputs

 To achieve its goals, the ATDT Project has strategically planned activities and outputs to assess the global and site-specific digital ecosystems, improve digital tools to engage farmers in the co-creation of knowledge, and test and evaluate digital tool innovations for scaling up climate-informed agroecological outcomes.

-Rice systems in Vietnam: Mekong River Delta
+Rice systems in Mekong River Delta, Vietnam

 Sustainability standards are prominent within Vietnam in higher-value crops, like coffee and cocoa.
 However, they are less prevalent in staple crops, like rice.
 To address this in Vietnam’s Mekong River Delta region, the International Rice Research Institute (IRRI) and local stakeholder partners, will support the development, design, and improvement of digital tools facilitating agroecological practices for rice farmers.
 The Vietnam team and IRRI will focus research on advanced farming packages that promote agroecological production and reduce greenhouse gas emissions while enhancing farmers’ income.

-Livestock landscapes in Brazil: Pará & Mato-Grosso
+Livestock landscapes in Pará, Brazil

 Part of a bigger picture: Agroecological TRANSITIONS